 By way of concluding this chapter, it is appropriate to revisit the hegemonic assumption of a simple binary between our Knowledge and their propaganda.
 This common-sense assumes an antagonism in North Korean society between official ideology as delusive propaganda and the various forms of media entering the country as providing glimpses of real knowledge, including South Korean soap operas and other television shows, movies, and other medias carried on DVDs and USB drives that discredit the official position, as well as ROK/US propaganda in the form of radio stations, leaflet drops from balloons, and loudspeakers.
 At least the DPRK elite is generally assumed to know their position is propaganda and to have internalized Western consumerism.
 Ordinary North Koreans are to some degree split between the official line and the Western culture they are exposed to (i.e. Mazarr 2011: 3-5).
 The expectation that follows is a linear one where Western 'knowledge' will eventually displace North Korean 'propaganda', that the lies of the latter will eventually be exposed by the former.
 They will learn that their government is exploiting them, causing their poverty, obscuring the superiority of the ROK model, and falsely securitizing the US/ROK threat.
 In short, we have mostly-knowledge of them, they have mostly-propaganda of us, and most of them will inevitably come to realize this and join us in seeing things the correct way.

-The author would suggest the reality is actually almost the opposite: ‘ordinary North Koreans’ have a more realistic understanding of Americans, and themselves vis-a-vis Americans, than ‘ordinary Americans’ have of them.
+These assumptions typically go unexamined even in the critical literature.
+What is rarely given serious consideration is the possibility that the reality is almost the opposite: that ‘ordinary North Koreans’ may have a more realistic understanding of Americans, and themselves vis-a-vis Americans, than ‘ordinary Americans’ have of them.
 The Western discourse rightly sees North Korean objectivity as split, but it fundamentally misrecognizes the structure of this division: it is between two sets of irreconcilable Master-Signifiers, two distinct hyperreal representations of the Other – two propagandas.
 Many North Koreans have internalized multiple antagonistic hyperreal depictions of themselves, their brethren to the south, and the American other.
-Just as the symbolically dispossessed woman sees through masculine appeals to Essence better than the men who project it, North Koreans are better situated than Americans to recognize the lack of Essence on both sides.
+Just as the symbolically dispossessed woman sees through masculine appeals to Essence better than the men who project it, North Koreans are better situated than Americans to recognize the lack of Essence and repressions of both sides and thereby maintain a critical distance from both.

-While Western news media is certainly more diverse and not formally censored than DPRK media, its diversity mystifies its narrow hyperreal character (Edelman 1988: 122); the fact that Americans have access to the same knowledge as this author and the knowledge available to North Koreans is much more restricted does not in-itself mean the average American has a more realistic notion of the Other than the reverse.
-North Koreans almost certainly have a greater awareness that their news reflects the government narrative; they have greater potential to see that both ideologies feature distinct libidinal investments, truths and repressions, and thereby maintain a critical distance from both.
+While Western news media is certainly more diverse and not formally censored like DPRK media, its diversity mystifies its narrow hyperreal character (Edelman 1988: 122); the fact that Americans have access to the same knowledge as this author and the knowledge available to North Koreans is much more restricted does not in-itself mean the average American has a more realistic notion of the Other than the reverse.

 Carlin made a pair of loosely homologous observations in his testimony before the US Senate Committee on Foreign Relations: